Course information¶

 Computational content, which is normally just the jupyter notebook associated with the section, also appears at the top of the page, but may also contain links to other software or pertinent computational material.

-The videos¶
+The content¶

 Support¶

-"We are all in this together"¶
+"We are all in this together" ¶

 Computational resources¶

-As part of the course, it will be expected that you perform calculation and computations.
+As part of the course, it will be expected that you perform calculations and computations.
 You are welcome to do this in which ever language you prefer, but it is strongly recommended that you use Python

 Should you have a machine upon which you already have, or you wish to deploy, your own instance of Python